AddisonNoxy/regex-tutorial/gist-template.md

 These can be accessed later with either $ or l, followed by the number of the group desired. $ will allow to use the group in replacement syntax, while \ is used for referring to the group within the regex - for example, to find sets of repeating characters.

+An example from the email regex is ([\da-z\.\-]+).

 ### Bracket Expressions

 Characters inside of brackets are specific characters that the regex is looking for, similar to an AND operator.
 There are a few rules to be followed with bracket expressions.

-If a - is used inside of brackets, it must be the first character, or else it will be treated as a range, such as A-Z which searches for any uppercase letter.
+If a - is used inside of brackets, it must be the first character, or else it will be treated as a range, such as A-Z which searches for any uppercase letter, or 0-9 which searches for any number.

 ^ is an exclusion symbol, and will note that the regex is NOT looking for specific characters.

 Bracket expressions are also considered character classes.

+An example from the given regex is [a-z0-9\_\.\-].

 ### Greedy and Lazy Match